boilingdata/boilingdata-bdcli/ONBOARDING.md

 > You need to do this on the same OS user which has the generated `.duckdbrc` file.

 > Please note how we embed SQL query into the `boilingdata()` call.
 The embedded SQL will run on Boiling side on the cloud and the outer SQL runs locally on the duckdb client.

+> Using this Boiling httpfs+parquet interface directly from duckdb is experimental and slower than compared to using Boiling Python or JS SDK, BI Tool gateway, or the demo GUI web application.
+Reason being that the results are delivered as Parquet files, which DuckDB then probes with retries.

 ```shell
 wget https://github.com/duckdb/duckdb/releases/download/v0.9.1/duckdb_cli-linux-amd64.zip